igncp/blueprints/templates/maintaining-projects.md

     - Take notes of the system to get new perspectives
     - Consider different levels (top, bottom) and perspectives
     - Review previous notes
-    - Use other templates for this
+    - Use other templates for this (like './project-understanding.md')
 - Write tests to check important behaviours of a system:
     - Refactor to make sections easier to test
 - Add linter rules to make source code more consistent